RamiBI7/Red-Wine-Quality-Classification/README.md

 ## **Methodology**
-We chose the F1 Score as our primary evaluation metric due to its balance of precision and recall, crucial for our imbalanced dataset (only 14% high-quality wines).
-We compared various strategies for handling imbalanced data, with OverSampling_75 consistently outperforming others.
+We chose the F1 score as our primary evaluation metric for the following reasons:
+* **Balance between Precision and Recall**: The F1 score provides a balanced measure of both precision and recall, which is crucial in our case where we want to accurately identify high-quality wines without missing too many or incorrectly classifying low-quality wines.
+* **Class Imbalance**: Our dataset has a significant imbalance between high and low-quality wines, with high-quality wines (rated 7 and above) representing only about 14% of the samples.
+The F1 score is particularly useful in such imbalanced scenarios as it takes both false positives and false negatives into account, providing a more reliable performance measure than accuracy alone.
+* Note: We also explored the use of F-beta scores, specifically with beta values of 1.2 and 1.5, to potentially give more weight to recall.
+However, our analysis revealed an interesting pattern: For these beta values, we consistently observed few true positive predictions and at least three times as many false negative predictions.
+This imbalance persisted across different beta values, indicating a potential bias in our model towards negative predictions.
+Given these observations, we decided to stay with the F1 score as our primary evaluation

 ### **Model Performance Progression**
 Our model's performance improved significantly through various stages: